Embrace nature

 Let learning bloom

-Take stock of daily activities that typically happen indoors, and try moving them outside.
+Take stock of daily activities that typically happen indoors, then try moving them outside.
 It’s okay to start small.
 As students get more comfortable with learning outdoors, you can head out more often.

-Here are some routine practices that may work well in nature:
+Here are some routine practices that may work well outdoors:

 - Morning meetings, check-ins, and sharing circles